 I drove my daughter to the Mayo Clinic.

-She was unable to fly, she was really in a in a bad situation.
+She was really in a bad situation.

 And it was really the Mayo Clinic's pediatric pain rehab clinic that was a lifesaver.

-These are amazing people, and you know, everything that our incoming president can do to make sure that we have the greatest health care system with the most compassionate and competent and excellent caregivers gives me hope.
+And, you know, everything that our incoming president can do to make sure that we have the greatest health care system with the most compassionate and competent and excellent caregivers gives me hope.

 But you know what's interesting?